-- You can leave your home if your health and safety, or the health or safety of someone you live with is at risk.
+- If you need to leave home because your health and safety, or the health or safety of someone you live with is at risk, please do so.
+This includes if you are escaping family violence.
 You can travel to a friend or family member’s home, or book into alternative accommodation like a hotel or motel.

-- Regardless of your location, continue to follow COVID-19 precautions and maintain appropriate physical distancing.
+- Regardless of your location, continue to follow COVIDSafe principles, such as wearing a face mask, washing hands, coughing into a tissue or your elbow and maintaining appropriate physical distancing.

 - If you have COVID-19 or are a close contact of someone with COVID-19 and need to evacuate, please don’t hesitate to leave.
-Wear a face mask, and contact the Department of Health on the number you have been provided as soon as you can.
+Wear a face mask and contact the Department of Health on the number you have been provided with as soon as you can.